 Allograft Rejections Display Specificity and Memory

 In allograft rejection, T-cells play a major role.
 Old grafts and MHC antigens are responsible for the most intense graft rejection.
 Tissues that are antigenetically similar are said to be histocompatible.
-They do not produce immunological response that leads to tissue rejection.
+They do not produce an immunological response that leads to tissue rejection.
 The various antigens that determine histocompatibility are encoded by more than 40 different loci, but loci responsible for the most vigorous rejection reactions are located within MHC.
-Organisation of MHC is called H-complex in mice and HLA complex in humans.
-Various tissue typing procedures used to screen potential donor and recipient.
+The organization of MHC is called H-complex in mice and HLA complex in humans.
+Various tissue typing procedures are used to screen potential donors and recipients.

 Blood group antigens are expressed on RBC’s epithelial cells and endothelial cells.

 Ab produced in the recipient against any of these Ag’s present on transplant tissues.

 Induced Ab mediated complement lysis of the incompetitive donor cells.

 These tests are used for HLA typing of potential donor and recipient.
 HLA is based on Ab-mediated microcytotoxicity used to indicate the presence or absence of various MHC alleles.

 WBC’s are potential donor and recipient and are distributed into the series of wells on a microtitre plate.

 Abs specific for Class I and Class II MHC alleles are added to different wells.

 Complement is added to wells and cytotoxicity is accessed by the uptake or exclusion of various dyes by the cells.